LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/accessing-data/index.md

    This class needs a `using Microsoft.EntityFrameworkCore;` statement.
 Visual Studio's Intellisense should automatically add it for you.

-1. `DbContext` is often paired with `DbSet<Entity>` which represents the collection of all entities of a given type that cna be queried from the database.
+1. `DbContext` is often paired with `DbSet<Entity>` which represents the collection of all entities of a given type that can be queried from the database.

    We are going to create a `DbSet<Entity>` of `Event` types and name it `Events`.
 This will allow us to query `Event` objects once our database is created.